 After Phillip heard about his sister’s experience in the Tools of the Trade program, he was curious to learn more.
 The program is a partnership between ComEd, After School Matters and Boys & Girls Club of Rockford that connects teens from diverse communities with employment opportunities in energy management and other trades.

 “I felt like I was good at something and knew I had to recommend the program to my brother,” Sarah said.
-“I learned how to work with power tools, practice safety measures, and of course, understand the process of electricity.”
+“I learned how to work with power tools, practice safety measures, and of course, understand the proof electricity.”

 Following in his big sister’s footsteps, Phillip joined the program the following year.